 At any time of the year, Financial Aid Administration may be obligated to withdraw or alter a FWS offer if it is determined that the student is no longer eligible.
 If that happens, Financial Aid Administration will notify the student and supervisor that the student must stop working as a FWS employee.
 It is possible to award CE funding if there is availability but there is no guarantee that a student can continue working in the same department.

 The most common reasons for loss of eligibility are:

 - A student earns their allotment too quickly.

 - A student fails to make satisfactory academic progress.

 - A change in the student's financial aid award

 Students must report any additional resources/scholarships received to cover educational expenses.
 Failure to do so can result in work study ineligibility and a change in financial aid packaging.
 Outside resources may include scholarships, grants, or loans not previously awarded, or those not processed by Manhattan College.

 Searching for a Position

-You can view all of the FWS and CE positions below.
+You can view all of the student employment positions below.

 Interviews for student employment positions are usually informal but you still want to be prepared and make a good impression.
 For tips and some practice, visit the Center for Career Development.
 They can assist you through this process.